-7. List any leadership experien nce and/or respons sibilities you have had at school, or with any organizations. (i.e. clubs, spor rts, etc.) 8.
-What is your experience we orking with childre en, especially 5 th and 6 th graders?
-9. What does it mean to be a good role model fo or students?
-How will you be one for the students in your group?
-9. What do you think the goal l of outdoor school l is?
-10. Anything else you would l ike to tell us about t yourself?
-I HAVE READ THE "RESPONSIB ILITIES OF A CABIN N LEADER" FORM AND, IF SELECTED AS A CABIN LEADER, I AGREE TO COMPETELY ABIDE BY THE STATED RE SPONSIBILITIES.
-Print Full Name Sign Date
+List any leadership experience and/or responsibilities you have had at school, or with any organizations. (i.e. clubs, sports, etc.) 8.
+What is your experie en, especially 5 th and 6 th graders? - or students?
+How will you be one for the students in your 9.
+What do you think t he goal of outdoor schoo l is? t yourself?
+PONSIBILITIES OF A CABIN ABIDE BY THE STATED RE N LEADER" FORM AND, IF SELECTED AS A CABIN LEADER, I ESPONSIBILITIES.
+Print Full Name Sign Date PLEASE RETURN TO THE CAREER CENTER OR ELEMENTARY SCHOOL COOORDITATOR BY ABOVE DUE

-PLEASE RETURN TO THE CAREER CENTER OR ELEMENTARY SCHOOL COOORDITATOR BY ABOVE DUE $\underline{DATE.}$
+DATE.